dillonschultz93/lorem-ipsum-generator/README.md

 ## Installation
 ```
-npm i lorem-ipsum-generator
+npm i lorem-ipsum-filler
 ```

 ## Usage
-There are two ways to use `lorem-ipsum-generator`:
+There are two ways to use `lorem-ipsum-filler`:

 ### Class
 The Class exposes three simple methods to generate filler text.

 ```
-import { LoremIpsum } from 'lorem-ipsum-generator';
+import { LoremIpsum } from 'lorem-ipsum-filler';

 const lorem = new LoremIpsum({
   numberOfSentences: {